Mechanical Engineering (ME)

 Techniques for measurement of structural response and material properties.
 Proper use of rosette strain gauges, load cells, and displacement transducers.
 Full-field strain measurement using photoelasticity and digital image correlation.
 Proper implementation of material testing standards.
 Characterization of anisotropic composite materials.

-Prerequisite: ME 451 with C or better
+Prerequisite: ME 351 with C or better or ME 451 with C or better

 ME 460, INTERMEDIATE FLUID MECHANICS, 4 Credits